Our Staff

 RESOURCES: The online Youth and Family Mental Health and Wellness Resource Directory can be viewed in English and Spanish.
 Families can search for services for youth, ages 5-25,, and find treatment programs, crisis helplines, therapists, and aftercare resources.
 The Community Calendar lists workshops, support groups, classes, and more.

-YOUTH ADVISORY BOARD: Launched in 2023 for high school students to learn about mental health issues and how to advocate on their campuses and in their communities.
+YOUTH ADVOCACY BOARD: Launched in 2023 for high school students to learn about mental health issues and how to advocate on their campuses and in their communities.
 Students gain leadership tools that include planning, facilitating, public speaking, communication skills, program planning, evaluation and group decision-making.
 YouthWell in partnership with SB County Behavioral Wellness hosts an annual Student Advocacy & Mental Wellness Summit.
 Our 2024-2025 YAB has 55 students from 16 high schools participating.

 FAMILY CARE COORDINATION CENTER: YouthWell is participating in a 2-year pilot project providing a Family Care Coordination Center helping students with mild to moderate mental health needs and their families navigate the mental health system and ensure they receive services in a timely manner creating a continuity of care.